 - Washable Filter: One of the most economical filters because you don’t have to replace them every month.
 Washable filters are designed to stop debris from going through the filter, so they work better when they are dirty.
 This type of filter is very flawed though, as it needs to have a layer of protective dirt on the filter to be effective.

 Home Air Filter Replacement

 Replacing your home’s air filter is one of the easiest and quickest repairs you can make to your air handling system.
 However, it is also one of the most important maintenance requirements for your system.
 When you replace your home’s air filter you are ensuring that your home has a clean air filter that can both help the life of the air handling system and increases the quality of air inside your home.
-Although this is an important task that is a must with your HVAC system, there are many filters that go unchanged for way too long.
+Although this is an important task that is a must with your HVAC system, there are many filters that go unchanged for way too long or homeowners simply don’t know how long air filters last in their air handling system.
 We are going to discuss how frequently you should change your air filter and the easiest way to install the air filter into your air handling system.

 How Often Should Air Filters Be Changed

 The life of your filter depends on several different environmental factors, such as the density of airborne contaminants, the use of airborne contaminants in the environment, an increase in the systems activity, and even the type of filter used.
 If you use fiberglass filters you will need to change the filter every month.
 When you have a pleated filter, it can last up to 90 days – and with a more efficient pleated filter it can sustain for up to 6 months.
 And if you have a washable filter you can change that filter every 5 years but be sure to wash the filter every month.
 Following these replacement guidelines per filter type will help both your air handling system and your indoor air quality.

 How to Install Air Filter